itz-termux-dev/MTKClient-NoRoot-Termux/README.md

 3. ​--debugmode: Provides a full log of the connection process to find where it is failing.

-THESE ARE ONLY THE MOST USED FLAGS IN BOOTH TYPES , I CAN ADD ALL OF THEM, IF I DID THE REPOSITORY WILL BE 200 TO 300 LINS LONG AND IMPOSSIBLE TO READ
+THESE ARE ONLY THE MOST USED FLAGS IN BOOTH TYPES, I CAN'T ADD ALL OF THEM, IF I DID THE REPOSITORY WILL BE 200 TO 300 LINS LONG AND IMPOSSIBLE TO READ

 ​For suggestions and bug reports contact sameenataj427@gmail.com.
 Thank you.